 Solder paste and flux are two essential things in soldering.
 There is an excellent relation between them.
 On the other hand, some characteristics make them different from each other.

 Soldering flux is an element that is used to clean the soldering surface.
 It is also used to make soldering paste more effective.
-In contrast, soldering paste is an ingredient that works to make bonding between two metals.

 However, there are many differences between soldering paste and flux.
 And in this article, you are going to know about soldering paste vs flux.
 So let me describe the similarities and differences between these two soldering items.